perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

     comma-separated list of single-quoted strings with brackets at either end.
 See the htmlArea documentation for a [complete list of supported
-    controls](http://www.htmlarea.com/htmlarea_2/documentation.html#setup3 "âhtmlArea documentation: How can I change what controls are displayed on the toolbar?â").
+    controls](http://www.htmlarea.com/htmlarea_2/documentation.html#setup3 "“htmlArea documentation: How can I change what controls are displayed on the toolbar?“").

 ### [Up Next]{#upnext}